Denis Betts: Coaching career

-At the end of 2001, Betts moved into coaching as Under-18s coach at the Wigan Warriors, and progressed to under-21s, which he led to victory in the 2003 U21 Grand Final.
-In July 2003, Stuart Raper was sacked as the Wigan Warriors coach, and he was replaced by Mike Gregory.
-Gregory then appointed Betts as his assistant. the Wigan Warriors' results improved and they went on reach the Grand Final, only to lose to Bradford Bulls.
-The following season, the Wigan Warriors reached another final, losing this time to St. Helens in the Challenge Cup Final.
-Betts then took temporary charge in May 2004 when Gregory stepped down due to illness.
-He held the position for a year before he was moved sideways by the club to make way for the appointment of new head coach Ian Millward, who had left St. Helens just two weeks earlier and was recruited for his experience.
+At the end of 2001, Betts moved into coaching as Under-18s coach at the Wigan Warriors, and then to under-21s, which he led to victory in the 2003 U21 Grand Final.
+In July 2003, Stuart Raper was terminated as the Wigan Warriors coach, and he was replaced by Mike Gregory.
+Gregory appointed Betts as his assistant.
+The Wigan Warriors went on reach the Grand Final, but lost to Bradford Bulls.

+The following season, the Wigan Warriors reached final, losing this time to St. Helens in the Challenge Cup Final.
+Betts took temporary charge in May 2004 when Gregory stepped down due to illness.
+He held the position for a year before he was moved sideways to make way for the appointment of new head coach Ian Millward, who had left St. Helens.
 Betts continued to work under Millward until the end of the 2005's Super League X but left in November after refusing to take a post as coach of the academy Under-21 team.

-In January 2006 he took up a post as skills and development coach with Guinness Premiership rugby union club Gloucester, a position which he left during June 2010, despite having another year on his contract.
+In January 2006 he took a position as skills and development coach with Guinness Premiership rugby union club Gloucester.
+He left during June 2010, despite having another year on his contract.
 Speaking about his time at Gloucester, he said "It's a really passionate place and I hope they can get the success they deserve.
 I really enjoyed the place, especially the match-day atmosphere and the Shed."

 While at Gloucester, Betts emerged as a surprise contender for the vacant England coaching job, which he applied for in March 2010, ultimately losing out to Bradford Bulls' Steve McNamara.

 In November 2010, Betts was appointed coach of Championship club; the Widnes Vikings.
 In May 2011, he was reappointed to manage the Widnes Vikings into the Super League in 2012.

 Betts was appointed assistant coach to Wayne Bennett with England in April 2016.
 England finished third in the 2016 Four Nations, and were runners-up in the 2017 World Cup.

-In May 2018 the Widnes Vikings terminated Betts' contract with immediate effect.
-Due to the Widnes Vikings poor run with winning only three games out of twelve.
+In May 2018 the Widnes Vikings terminated Betts' contract with immediate effect due to the Widnes Vikings poor run of winning only three games out of twelve.

-In October 2023, Betts was announced as head coach of Wigan Warriors Women In his first season, he wore his first peice of silverware as head coach and Wigan's first since 2018 after winning the RFL Women's Nines competition, a trophy the club retained the following year.
+In October 2023, Betts was announced as head coach of Wigan Warriors Women In his first season, he wore his first piece of silverware as head coach and Wigan's first since 2018 after winning the RFL Women's Nines competition, a trophy the club retained the following year.

 Betts first major trophy as head coach came at Wembley in 2025 following Wigan's victory in the 2025 Women's Challenge Cup final.
-Betts's team also performed well in the league that season which saw him named named Women's Super League Coach of the Year in 2025, after completing the treble with Wigan.
+Betts's team also performed well in the league that season which saw him named Women's Super League Coach of the Year in 2025, after completing the treble with Wigan.